MarkBind/markbind/docs/userGuide/syntax/annotations.md

 **Displaying content as legends in Annotate Point**

 `<a-point>` allows users to display its content inside a popover or as a legend below the diagram or both.
-However, this only works when if a label is provided for the point.
+However, this only works if a label is provided for the point.

 <include src="codeAndOutput.md" boilerplate >